cultural districts

 “The Ave”

-in the North End features the International Marketplace, Hatch Street Studios, the Museum of Madeiran Heritage, and one of the largest Portuguese Feasts in the world, the Feast of the Blessed Sacrament.
+in the North End features the International Marketplace, Hatch Street Studios, the Museum of Madeiran Heritage, Festival Típico Guatemalteco de New Bedford, El Patio de Comidás de Riverside, Cape Verdean Cultural Center and Island Park, and one of the largest Portuguese Feasts in the world, the Feast of the Blessed Sacrament.

-fishing port in the United States, downtown’s New Bedford Whaling National Historical Park, Abolition Row Historic District, and dozens of cultural institutions, festivals and events year round.
+highlights the #1 commercial fishing port in the United States, New Bedford Whaling National Historical Park, Abolition Row Historic District, and over 100 cultural institutions, restaurants, boutiques, galleries, museums, festivals and events year round.

 “The Point”

-is surrounded by three miles of shoreline with sandy beaches and beautiful harbor views overlooking Buzzards Bay and Clarks Cove, as well as the Blue Lane’s recreational pathways atop the city’s hurricane barriers, the civil war era Fort Taber Park and Fort Taber – Fort Rodman Military Museum, and Kilburn Mill, home to dozens of artist studios and creative enterprises.
+is surrounded by three miles of shoreline with sandy beaches and beautiful harbor views overlooking Buzzards Bay and Clarks Cove, as well as the Blue Lane’s recreational pathways atop the city’s hurricane barriers, the civil war era Fort Taber-Fort Rodman Park and Military Museum, Cisco Brewers, and Kilburn Mill, home to dozens of artist studios and creative enterprises.